 How to respond to common late payment excuses

-Chasing a payment can be incredibly stressful, particularly when you’re relying on the money to keep your own cash flow healthy.
-This stress can be made all the worse when you feel you’re being deceived or delayed with excuses.
+Chasing overdue payments from customers can be incredibly frustrating, particularly when you’re relying on the money to keep your own cash flow healthy and your valuable time is being consumed.
+The feeling can be made all the worse when you’re unsure if the excuses you’re being given are genuine.

-Here are some of the more common excuses that you may face, and the best ways to get around them.
+Here, we share some of the more common excuses that you may be facing, and how to respond to them.

 We didn’t receive your invoice

-Despite being frustrating, this excuse is actually one of the easiest to handle and avoid altogether in the future.
+Despite being frustrating, this late payment excuse is actually one of the easiest to respond to and avoid altogether in the future.

 First of all, take a direct email address to send a copy invoice to immediately, and be sure to confirm receipt.